May 11, 2026

 This often leads to rising Days Sales Outstanding (DSO) and slower cash conversion.

-With clear visibility into receivables and payment behaviour, finance teams can:
+With connected receivables visibility, finance teams can:

 High-performing finance teams use connected systems that provide: